-The FlagSHIP (Flagler Sophomore High Impact Program) is a transformative educational experience that puts learning and interacting across communities of difference at its core.
+The FlagSHIP (Flagler Sophomore High Impact Practice) Program is a transformative educational experience that puts learning and interacting across communities of difference at its core.
 The program focuses on developing an inclusive academic community and building confidence in students’ abilities to participate in a diverse democracy.

 Why is this important?